 - Must not have had a Personal Licence forfeited in the previous five years

-To apply for a Personal Licence, you first need to obtain a National Certificate for Personal Licence Holders qualification.
+Before you apply for a Personal Licence, you first need to obtain a Level 2 Award for Personal Licence Holders qualification.
 Many colleges run courses for this qualification.
+You can find details on the Gov.uk site – accredited personal licence qualification providers.

 If on receipt of an application it appears to the Licensing Authority that an applicant fails to meet any of the requirements outlined above, with the exception of “relevant”/ “foreign” offences, then the Licensing Authority must reject the application.